-Florists Fear A 'No-Deal' Brexit Would Wither The Flower Business
+Florists Fear A 'No-Deal' Brexit Would Wilt The Flower Business

 NPR sent Ashby's quotes to the U.K.'s Department for Environment, Food and Rural Affairs seeking a response.
 A government spokesman said the majority of flowers from the EU will continue to enter the U.K. without health checks, but mentioned nothing about tariffs.

-If the U.K. leaves the EU without agreed-upon terms for a transition period to a new trade agreement with the bloc — a "no-deal" Brexit — then trade is expected to continue under rules outlined by the World Trade Organization.
+If the U.K. leaves the EU without terms for a transition period to a new trade agreement with the bloc — a "no-deal" Brexit — then trade is expected to continue under rules outlined by the World Trade Organization.

+The British Florist Association estimates that flowers coming from the EU could face tariffs ranging from 4 to 12 percent.

 The growing risk of leaving the EU without a deal has raised fears of shortages in the U.K. Some businesses have packed warehouses across the country with everything from auto parts to ice cream in case trade slows dramatically.
 But Ashby and her industry don't have that luxury and she says she doesn't have a contingency plan.